arashdalir/datetimepicker/README.md

 ## ToDos
  [ ] _Better `Options` Validation:_ invalid formats (for example `DD/Y` or `H:ss` should be detected and reported)

- [ ] _Better Separation of View/Controller:_ the template and the controlling code are tightly coupled at the moment, but using constant values for placeholders and selectors will make it possible to customize the view even more.
+ [ ] _Better Separation of View/Controller:_ the template and the controlling code are tightly coupled at the moment but using constant values for placeholders and selectors will make it possible to customize the view even more.

 ### Finished / Abandoned ToDos
  [x] _Other Calendars' Support:_ for the time being, on gregorian calendar is supported.
 By adding an interface to moment.js functions, it is possible to define Add-ons for other calendars like `Jalali Calendar (Persian Calendar)`. -- Edit: this is already provided using plugins like [Jalaali Calendar Plugin](https://github.com/jalaali/moment-jalaali) or [Hijri Calendar Plugin](https://github.com/xsoh/moment-hijri).
 Please refer to [Plugins Section](https://momentjs.com/docs/#/plugins/) of Moment.js for more information.

 [⬆ back to top](#table-of-contents)